flatmax/Eh-I-DeCoder/README.md

 cd python
 pip install -e .
 ```
-This command installs: Aider and all its required dependencies
+This command installs: Aider and all its required dependencies, the aider-server console script, and python-lsp-server for LSP features.
-The aider-server console script

 #### Troubleshooting
 If you encounter a ModuleNotFoundError: No module named 'boto3', simply install the missing dependency: